wollbo/powerindex/README.md

 ## Notes

 - Local testing uses Anvil.
 Import Anvil account #0 into MetaMask if you want to use the admin-gated UI.
-- Nord Pool API access is required to run the real data fetch path (workflow currently supports stub/demo mode).
+- Nord Pool Market data API access is required to run the real data fetch path (workflow currently supports stub/demo mode).